kids-first/kf-developer-handbook/docs/development/feature_lifecycle.rst

 *********************

 Contributing code is an obvious necessity in progressing any software project.
-However, there is and endless amount of ways to do so.
-By standardizing the process and documenting it thorougly, we hope to make contributing code to any Kids First repository a consistent and straightforward experience.
+However, there is an endless amount of ways to do so.
+By standardizing the process and documenting it thoroughly, we hope to make contributing code to any Kids First repository a consistent and straightforward experience.
 Following is the sequentially organized steps to contribute code to any Kids First codebase.